gdi-de/apworkshop2026_ldtutorial/README.md

 > [!NOTE]
 > **CHOICE:** We choose to include VEXT to maximize the reusability of the data dump.

+## Data Discovery: Visualizing RDF/OWL class structures

+When an RDF file has been created and published it is important that the data and the data structure within the dataset can be explored and understood by humans.
+Upon discovery of a dataset, when it comes to its actual contents, humans often want to answer one of the following questions:

+> [!IMPORTANT]
+> - Are the contents of the dataset relevant to my application case?
+> - Which data fields are included in the dataset?
+> - What is the method of classification applied to the data?
+> - How interoperable and detailed is this dataset compared to the data I work with usually?

+To that end, the classifications which have been applied in the mapping process to RDF have to be made transparent to the end user and need to be visualized in a human-readable manner.
+In the following, we introduce two approaches for RDF visualizations as an example case.
+Both approaches are applied in the data deployment.

+### Using the Visual Notation For OWL Ontologies (VOWL)

+The [Visual Notation for OWL Ontologies (VOWL)](https://www.semantic-web-journal.net/system/files/swj1114.pdf) is a JSON notation, which allows a JavaScript based viewer to display essential components of a vocabulary:
+- Classes and Properties
+- Ranges and Domains
+- Constraint relations between aforementioned items

+A demo site of VOWL is available [here](https://service.tib.eu/webvowl/).

+VOWL allows users to gain insights into the classifications applied to a dataset without the need to investigate its data instances.
+Users may at a glance be allowed to get an impression of what contents are available in the dataset to answer questions like:
+- Is that dataset worth investigating further?
+- What is the definition of the classifications and is the definition aligned with my goals?

+### Representing class hierarchies with CT

+The classtree vocabulary CT allows to annotate classtree hierarchies with specific classifiers, so that class tree visualizations can be derived in a better way.

 ## Querying Linked Open Data